AylinGul01/PseudoPad_Language/README.md

 ## Explanations about PseudoPad
 Psuedopad is a pseudo code language focused on simplicity and comprehensibility.
 It is primarily used to express the logic of algorithms and programs.
 While emphasizing readability and clarity, the language provides programmers with a strong expressive capability.
 Additionally, Psuedopad reduces code complexity, minimizing the likelihood of errors.
 This makes the software development process more efficient, allowing successful projects to be completed more quickly.

+The sample code we created is designed to take two integer inputs from the user and calculate their sum.
+It expects two integer inputs from the user, x and y, which are read using scan keyword, and calculates the sum of x and y and assigns it to the sum variable, and then prints the result with print keyword.

 ## BNF